K4 Solution

 Cipher classification

-A small set of master constants drives the entire system, all derivable from on-site artifacts: 4 (tail multiplier from T clue), 13 (scaffold default), 19 (bridge offset), 3 and 11 (compass seeds), and 24 (seam base).
-See the Field Guide for the complete derivation.
+A small set of master constants recurs throughout the derivation, all sourced from on-site artifacts: 4 (tail multiplier from the T clue), 13 (scaffold default), 19 (bridge offset from K1/K2/K3 misspellings), 3 and 11 (compass seeds), and 24 (seam base).
+See the Field Guide for the four-step on-site procedure or the verification page for the full helper-card layer.

 How every clue maps to a solve step